indrabasak/indrabasak.github.io/_posts/2017-09-10-java-runtime-memory.md

 #### JVM Stack

 Every thread has a private JVM stack.
-A stack is created during a thread start-up time and its size can be static or dynamic.
+A stack is created during a thread startup time and its size can be static or dynamic.
 A JVM stack is used for storing _stack frames_ as shown in Figure 4.
 A new stack frame is created and pushed into a thread stack every time a method is invoked.
 A frame is popped when a method returns.
 Thought there may be multiple frames on a stack from nested